 The higher-ranking clerics lived and worked almost exclusively in the cities, but lower clerics were active with the Indians in the countryside.
 They were based on the encomiendas, which functioned as parishes.

 However, the encomiendas soon came in for harsh criticism from churchmen, who accused them of oppressing the Indians.
 The Dominican Bartolomé de las Casas was the most famous of these critics and campaigned for the total abolition of the encomienda system, arguing that the clergy should be in charge of the Indians.

 Many Indian groups accepted Christianity and were active in building churches for themselves.
-Those churches had the same function as pre-conquest temples, acting as the symbolic centre of the community.
+Those churches had the same function as pre-conquest temples, acting as the symbolic center of the community.
 The saints whose statues they contained had similar functions as pre-conquest ethnic gods.

 Later, regional cults grew up with the appearance of locally born saints, for example St. Rose of Lima (Santa Rosa de Lima); also, miraculous shrines appeared with a far-flung appeal, such as that of the Virgin of Guadalupe near Mexico City.

 A darker manifestation of church activity was introduced of the the Spanish Inquisition into the Spanish colonies at the end of the 16th century.
 Its tribunals were based in Mexico City and Lima.
 These ecclesiastical courts, designed to root out heresy and enforce orthodoxy, were if anything even harsher in the New World than they were in the Old.